davidventuri/udacity-dand/p6/README.md

 ![Draft 2](drafts/viz_draft_2.jpg)

 This next chart ended up being the final product, save for a few extra annotations.
+The title was also changed to better frame the upwards trend in home runs that I wished to explain.
 This sketch was converted to code.

 ![Draft 3](drafts/viz_draft_3.jpg)